CPS: Officer who gave material to criminals sentenced

 - Published

-A former Crown Prosecution Service (CPS) employee has been handed a six-year jail term for passing sensitive material to organised crime groups.
+A former Crown Prosecution Service (CPS) employee who passed on highly sensitive material to organised crime groups has been jailed.

 Rachel Simpson from Newport admitted 29 counts of unauthorised access of a computer system and two counts of misconduct in a public office during an earlier hearing at Cardiff Crown Court.

-Simpson, 39, was a CPS Wales paralegal officer when she accessed the files between 2016 and 2020.
+The 39-year-old was a CPS Wales paralegal officer when she accessed the files between 2016 and 2020.

 Sentencing was held at the same court.